chengongpp/go-optimization-guide/docs/01-common-patterns/zero-copy.md

 %}
 ```

-In `BenchmarkCopy`, a 64KB buffer is copied into a new slice during every iteration, incurring both memory allocation and data copy overhead.
-In contrast, `BenchmarkSlice` simply re-slices the same buffer without any allocation or copying.
-This demonstrates how zero-copy operations like slicing can vastly outperform traditional copying under load.
+In `BenchmarkCopy`, each iteration copies a 64KB buffer into a fresh slice—allocating memory and duplicating data every time.
+That cost adds up fast. `BenchmarkSlice`, on the other hand, just re-slices the same buffer—no allocation, no copying, just new view on the same data.
+The difference is night and day.
+When performance matters, avoiding copies isn’t just a micro-optimization—it’s fundamental.

 !!! info
 	These two functions are not equivalent in behavior—`BenchmarkCopy` makes an actual deep copy of the buffer, while `BenchmarkSlice` only creates a new slice header pointing to the same underlying data.
 This benchmark is not comparing functional correctness but is intentionally contrasting performance characteristics to highlight the cost of unnecessary copying.